quorumcontrol/tupelo-docs/tutorials/notebook.md

 ### Store Identifiers

-Now that we have generated keys and a ChainTree for our notebook we will need a way to persist the required information locally between invocations of the app.
+Now that we have generated keys and a ChainTree for our notebook, we will need a way to persist the required information locally between invocations of the app.

 We could use a database for this in a full-fledged production app, but an external file